RUTVIK700/UberApp/README.md

   - User registration and login with Spring Security.

 - **Ride Management**
-  - Request, accept, and complete rides.
+  - Request, accept, cancel, complete, rate rides.
   - Driver and rider matching based on geolocation (PostGIS).

-- **Real-time Location Tracking**
-  - Real-time updates on driver and rider location using geospatial data.

 - **Driver & Rider Management**
   - Driver verification workflow for admins.
   - Ride history and status management.

 - **Payments & Transactions**
-  - Integration with payment gateways (e.g., Stripe or PayPal).

-- **Admin Dashboard**
-  - Admin functionality to monitor and manage the platform.
+  - Tracking each transcation and also implemented wallet for each user.

 - **API Documentation**
   - Interactive API documentation with Swagger.